Simhyeon/gdmarp/docs/meta.md

   * [x] Resource is not set properly due to build directory

 * [ ] Misc
+  * [ ] Check sanitization process
+  For example special characters such as colon(;) can be problematic in esyscmd call if value is not printed as quoted form.
+  * [ ] There are caveats with esyscmd and non quoted "$*" value, make this right
   * [ ] Improve macro.md
     * [ ] Add interface explanation for every macros in macro.md
 	* [ ] Add class usage and explanation